x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/signatures.md

 You can't do the following with Exchange Server signatures:

-- Insert the signature directly under the latest email reply or forward
+- Insert the signature directly under the latest email reply or forward.

 - Display server-side email signatures in users' Sent Items folders